andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 ## Because you’re a human being first

-A recent episode of the Big Ideas podcast featured the American academic Robert Waldinger: the current director of the Harvard study of Adult Development.
-This study, begun in 1938, is the longest running investigation into the wide-ranging causes of our individual happiness, or the opposite.
+A recent episode of the Big Ideas podcast featured the American academic Robert Waldinger, the current director of the Harvard study of Adult Development.
+This study, begun in 1938, is the longest running investigation into the wide-ranging causes of our individual happiness.

 A major finding was the value of social connectedness.